 Bondi Beach Graffiti Wall

 Along the edge of the southern part of the beach promenade, you’ll find the Bondi Beach Graffiti Wall.
-It started as something illegal – young kids in the 1970s and 1980s using it to spray their tags – but in the late 1980s it was made an official space for young people to come and work on their street art.
+It started as something illegal – young kids in the 1970s and 1980s used it to spray their tags – but in the late 1980s it was made an official space for young people to come and work on their street art.

 Now it’s actually a curated space that has a mix of more traditional graffiti, with murals and stencil art.
 The spaces along the wall are allocated to particular artists for a specific length of time, so it’s always changing.